travigd/documentation/server/3.0.3/index.md

 Although you can run the Event Store binary directly, a `run-node` shell script is provided which exports the environment variable `LD_LIBRARY_PATH` to include the installation path of the Event Store, this is necessary if you are planning to use projections.

 The Event Store builds for both Linux and OS X have the Mono runtime bundled in, this means that you do not need Mono installed locally to run Event Store.

+### Shutting down an Event Store node

+Event Store has been designed to be safe by default - it is expected that it will but shut down using `kill -9`.
+However, it is also possible to initiate a shutdown via the web UI, by clicking on the "Shutdown Server" button located on the "Admin" page.
+This may be useful if you do not have console access to the node, or need to script initiating a shutdown.